 We only have in home daycare experience, but my mom worked as a preschool/daycare provider in a daycare center for over twenty years.

 That means that I am well-versed in what makes a good daycare provider, as well as a bad one.

 Trouble is, it’s a little different when you are amid the situation.

 See, people aren’t black and white.
 That means there isn’t a right or a wrong (usually), but there’s certainly a lot of grey area.
 Daycare providers are people, so it’s the same with them.

 Lots of grey.

-We have had experience with five different childcare providers, although only two were licensed by our state.
+We have had experience with five different childcare providers (we moved a couple of times, one had a baby, and one went back to work), although only two were licensed by our state.

 SHOULD I CHOOSE A DAYCARE CENTER OR IN HOME DAYCARE?

 There are pros and cons to both options.
-Personally, we chose an in home daycare because I wanted something smaller.
+Personally, we chose an in home daycare because I wanted something smalatteler.